 It's really, really hard to get people to attend your webinar if your topic stinks.
 Try to select a topic that's broad enough to attract a large audience, yet targeted enough to provide actionable advice that attendees can implement the second they hop off your webinar.

-3) Set a registration goal.
+2) Set a registration goal.

 Having a goal will inspire you to hit it, and help you measure success.
-In order for us to break the Guinness World Record for webinar attendees, for example, we knew we had to hit almost 30,000 registrants.
+In order for us to break the Guinness World Record for webinar attendees, for example, we knew we had to hit almost 50,000 registrants.
 You should track performance on at least a weekly basis to see whether your marketing efforts are moving the needle.
 That way, if you need to dial up your promotion due to low initial registration numbers, you'll know what to do to fix it.

 Note: Just because people register for your webinar does not mean they will attend your webinar.
 Which brings us to our next tip ...

-4) Set an attendee goal.
+3) Set an attendee goal.

-Continuing with our Guinness World Record example, we knew we needed 10,000 attendees to break the record.
-So doing a little backwards math, we took the 30% attendance rate into account and figured out that we needed 30,000 registrants in order to hit 10,000 attendees.
+Continuing with our Guinness World Record example, we knew we needed 12,500 attendees to break the record.
+So doing a little backwards math, we took the 25% attendance rate into account and figured out that we needed at least 50,000 registrants in order to hit 12,500 attendees.

-5) Give attendees something special.
+4) Give attendees something special.

-At HubSpot, we’ve given away tickets to events, free marketing consultations, ad spend coupons to Facebook and LinkedIn... tons of cool stuff!
+At HubSpot, we’ve given away tickets to events, free marketing assessments, and ad spend coupons to Facebook and LinkedIn.
 We’ve also inspired the audience by asking them to be a part of something huge, like breaking a world record.

-6) Choose the right day of week.
+5) Choose the right day of week.

-7) Choose the right time of day.
+6) Choose the right time of day.

 HubSpot typically runs webinars at 1 p.m.
 EST or 2 p.m.
 EST, because it's the most convenient time for the largest chunk of our audience.
 But if you have a huge audience in ...
 I don't know ...
 Jakarta, you might want to reevaluate your timing.
 Right?
 Right.

-8) Create an informative landing page.
+7) Create an informative landing page.

 On this landing page, we’ve clearly outlined a few things:

 - Who?
-Introduce presenters on the landing page, with brief bios that explain who they are and why they matter -- well, why they matter for this webinar, at least.
+Introduce presenters on the landing page, with brief bios that explain who they are and why they matter.
+(Well, why they matter for this webinar, at least.)